philc/book-notes/school of life.md

     * The scene of a desert, where nothing changes day to day, and changes take centuries.
 Our lives come and go and mean little on such time scales.
-    * "A central task of culture should be to remind us that the laws of nature apply to us as well as to trees, clouds, and cliff face.s Our goal is to get clearer about where our own tantalizingly powerful yet always limited agency stops: where we will be left with no option but to bow to forces infinitely greater than our own."
+    * "A central task of culture should be to remind us that the laws of nature apply to us as well as to trees, clouds, and cliff faces.
+Our goal is to get clearer about where our own tantalizingly powerful yet always limited agency stops: where we will be left with no option but to bow to forces infinitely greater than our own."
   * Acceptance